Your Top Personalized Grocery PicksArticle posted in:

 Along the way, you will add in grocery additions to your day and prepare your own Flex Meals and Snacks throughout the week.
 You will be shopping for PowerFuels, SmartCarbs, Vegetables, Extras and Free Foods for a balanced diet.

 To go along with your personalized Nutrisystem program, you need personalized grocery picks that fit your needs.
-We know there are a lot of options, so we put together a list of YOUR top 10 picks from each category to compliment your plan.
+We know there are a lot of options, so we put together a list of YOUR top 10 grocery picks from each category to compliment your plan.
 Make sure to also print out your FULL personalized Grocery Guide for even more ideas by clicking here.
 This will provide more details on each category, proper portion sizes and more examples that will work for you.

 Your Top 10 PowerFuels

-With your personalized plan, PowerFuels should be at the top of your shopping list.
+With your personalized plan, PowerFuels should be near the top of your shopping list.
 PowerFuels are high-quality lean proteins that keep you fueled throughout your day.
 One PowerFuel is between 80 to 120 calories with at least five grams of protein.

 If you’re a cheese lover, stick to low fat and part-skim options to keep saturated fat to a minimum.
 Cheese can also be higher in salt, so consider choosing lower sodium varieties when they are available.
 Swiss tends to be lower in sodium than other cheeses.
 Enjoy shredded cheddar in salads, a slice of Swiss in a low carb wrap or a piece of string cheese as a snack.